DPenner1/WritingSystemHistory/README.md

 # Writing System History

+*The PDF & HTML versions are clickable: all of the scripts and most of the legend are linked to an appropriate Wikipedia page.*

 ![Writing System History](https://github.com/DPenner1/WritingSystemHistory/blob/main/Script%20History.png)

-This projects's objective is to provide a visual reference as to how modern writing scripts are related.
+This project's objective is to provide a visual reference as to how modern writing scripts are related.
 This is not a coding project, but it can serve as a quick reference for internationalization testing (but is by no means sufficient).

-**The PDF version is clickable**: all of the scripts and most of the legend are linked to an appropriate Wikipedia page.

-The diagram is designed to fit on both A4 and US-Letter sized paper. `Script History.xml` is the source file for draw.io.
+The diagram is designed to fit on both A4 and US-Letter sized paper. `Script History.drawio` is the source file for draw.io.

 ## General Diagram Notes